-Ginger is a flowering plant which has a long history of use as a spice and a natural remedy.
+Ginger is a flowering plant which has a long history of use as a spice and a natural remedy for prostate cancer, ovarian and colon.
 It is an effective product which alleviates symptoms like nausea and motion sickness.
 Moreover, new studies show the effects of ginger on different types of cancer.

 Ginger Root: A Potent Cure for Prostate Cancer

 A study published by The National Center for Biotechnology shows that the whole ginger extract has a significant growth-inhibitory and deathly effects on prostate cancer cells.
-Moreover, ginger extract is able to reduce the size of a prostate tumor by 56% and it also reduces inflammation and supplies the body with antioxidants.
+Moreover, ginger extract is able to naturally shrink prostate cancer by 56% and it also reduces inflammation and supplies the body with antioxidants.
 It is recommended to take a dose of 100 mg ginger per kilo of body weight.

 Ginger: Ovarian Cancer Killer